w3c/wai-website/pages/about/sponsoring.md

 W3C greatly appreciates the support WAI receives from stakeholders committed to making the Web accessible.
 Contributions such as grants, sponsorship, and support for fellows enable WAI to bring together a unique collaboration of industry, government, research, and people with disabilities in a cooperative effort to improve the accessibility of the Web for disabled people.

-If you are interested sponsoring WAI by becoming a Web Accessibility Champion, please explore the [W3C Sponsorships Program](https://www.w3.org/sponsor/) benefits and **contact [sponsorship@w3.org](mailto:sponsorship@w3.org?subject=Accessibility%20support)**.
+If you are interested sponsoring WAI by becoming an Accessibility Champion, please explore the [W3C Sponsorships Program](https://www.w3.org/sponsor/) benefits and **contact [sponsorship@w3.org](mailto:sponsorship@w3.org?subject=Accessibility%20support)**.

 For information about providing grants and other opportunities to support WAI, please **contact [giving@w3.org](mailto:giving@w3.org?subject=Accessibility%20support)**.